dhoyle/splicedocs-jekyll/pages/CmdLineReference/CmdShowTables.md

 # Show Tables

-The <span class="AppCommand">show tables</span> command displays all of the tables in the current or specified schema.
+The <span class="AppCommand">show tables</span> command displays all of the tables in the current or specified schema, as long as the current user has `ACCESS` privileges for the schema.

 <div class="paramList" markdown="1">
 schemaName